Unusual Ideas for Science Fair Projects

 Can you design a "Prisoner's Dilemma" computer tournament to see which cooperation/competition strategies are most successful?
 Can you find other examples of this phenomenon in nature?

-14. The Popularity of Science among School Children
+The Popularity of Science among School Children

 Has the popularity of science, science fairs, and math- and science-related professions decreased in the United States over the past 20 or 30 years?
 I recently heard a radio program in which someone had interviewed students in Bangalore, India about what they wanted to do when they grow up; the answers were things like engineer, engineer, neurosurgeon, airplane pilot, etc. Meanwhile, a certain percentage of the student population in the U.S. aspires simply to be famous: basketball player, rock star, etc.

-Is this perception real?
+Is this perception accurate?
 If so, what has caused this loss of interest in science?
 If students are turning away from professions such as engineering, what does that imply for the future of the country?
 How many lawyers, bankers, and reality TV stars does one country really need?

 What professions, if any, do students aspire to, and why?
 What kind of problems need solving in this country, and what would inspire students to study those problems and explore possible solutions?